JSnetSystems/standalone-utility/README.md

    Enter member name===>JES2
    and 4 digit DASD device number:  0A80

-   Edit your member as needed to correct the issue for JES2 startup Exit to save your member and select X Exit to end program and try to IPL as normal.
+   Edit your member as needed to correct the issue for JES2 startup <br>
+   Exit to save your member and select X Exit to end program and try to IPL as normal.